 - A Foley catheter is a tube put into your bladder to drain urine into a bag.
 Keep the bag below your waist.
 This will prevent urine from flowing back into your bladder and causing an infection or other problems.
 Also, keep the tube free of kinks so the urine will drain properly.
 Do not pull on the catheter.
 This can cause pain and bleeding, and may cause the catheter to come out.

-- Activity: Move your legs, ankles, and feet as directed while you are in bed.
+- Help prevent blood clots.
+Move your legs, ankles, and feet as directed while you are in bed.
+Pressure stockings (long, tight stockings) are used to put pressure on your legs.
+Pressure increases blood flow and prevents clots.
 You may be asked to stand the same day of your surgery.
 You may start to walk the day after your surgery.
-If you ever feel weak or dizzy, sit or lie down right away.
+If you feel weak or dizzy, sit or lie down right away.

-- Blood pressure medicine: This is given to lower your blood pressure.
+- Blood pressure medicine lowers your blood pressure.

-- Diuretics: This medicine is given to decrease edema (excess fluid) that collects in a part of your body, such as your legs.
+- Diuretics decrease edema (excess fluid) that collects in a part of your body, such as your legs.
 Diuretics can also remove excess fluid from around your heart or lungs and decrease your blood pressure.
 It is often called water pills.
 You may urinate more often when you take this medicine.

-- Antibiotics: This medicine may be given to help prevent or treat infection caused by bacteria.
+- Antibiotics may be given to help prevent or treat a bacterial infection.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.